nais/blog/content/posts/tracing-from-0-to-100.md

 [grafana-examplars]: https://grafana.com/docs/grafana/latest/basics/exemplars/
 [grafna-mimir]: https://grafana.com/docs/mimir/latest/

+### Correlation with logs and metrics

+We have seen some of the potential of correlating logs and traces, but this is not something that has been widely adopted yet.
+Logs is collected as stdout/stderr and metrics are scraped by Prometheus which makes it hard to correlate logs and metrics with traces since they are treated independently.

+Rather, sending traces, logs, and metrics through the OpenTelemetry SDKs and the OpenTelemetry Collector would automatically correlate them and get the full benefit of what OpenTelemetry has to offer.

 ### Training and Workshops

-We have started hosting training sessions and workshops for the developers to teach them how to use OpenTelemetry effectively.
+We have started planning training sessions and workshops for the developers to teach them how to use OpenTelemetry effectively.
 We have also created a [documentation site][nav-otel] with guides, tutorials, and examples that developers can use to learn more about OpenTelemetry.

 Later this year we will host the first ever Public Sector Observability Day where we will invite developers from all over the Norwegian public sector to learn more about observability and how to use OpenTelemetry effectively.

-We are super excited about the future of OpenTelemetry at NAV, and we can't wait to see what the developers will build with it!
+We are super excited about the future of OpenTelemetry at NAV, and we can't wait to see what use cases the developers will solve using this data! :rocket: As you can see from the graph below, we are generating more traces week by week, and we are confident that this is just the beginning.

 [nav-otel]: https://docs.nais.io/observability/tracing/
 ![Span Rate](../images/otel-span-rate.png)